 Identity data is drawn from both the Human Resources and Student Management Systems and matched to provide a single identifier for each individual.
 Account status, lifespan and access to systems is a superset of all access calculated from Human Resources and Student System information.

 New full-time, part-time or casual employees are automatically provisioned with a JCU Computer Account two weeks prior to their appointment commencement date entered against their position data in the Human Resources Management Information System (HRMIS).

-Student accounts are provisioned as part of the enrolment process and access to JCU Online Services is governed by the Student Information Access Policy.
+Student accounts are provisioned as part of the enrolment process and access to JCU Online Services is governed by the ICT Access and Account Management Procedures.